Twinkle Khanna: Off-screen work

 In August and October 1999, Khanna performed in the Awesome Foursome concert held at the Shah Alam Outdoor Stadium, Malaysia and the Magnificent Five concert at Birmingham, England.
 Juhi Chawla, Shah Rukh Khan and Salman Khan accompanied her in the former while in the latter she performed alongside Aamir Khan, Aishwarya Rai, Akshaye Khanna and Rani Mukherjee.
-The following year, she was part of the judges panel at Femina Miss India.
+The following year, she was part of the judge panel at Femina Miss India.
 She made her theatre debut as the female lead in Feroz Khan's All The Best in February 2001.
 In 2002, Khanna opened her own interior design store in Crawford Market, Mumbai, called The White Window, in partnership with her longtime friend Gurlein Manchanda.
 Since then, the store has received the Elle Decor International Design Award.
 She has opened up another branch of the store elsewhere in Mumbai.
 She does not hold a professional degree and worked with an architect for two years to learn the procedures.
 During her pregnancy, she practised maps and designs using CAD.
 Khanna did the interiors for Rani Mukerji's, Reemma Sen's and Tabu's houses, Kareena Kapoor's Bandra flat in 2008 and Poonam Bajaj's design studio.
 On the request of one of her clients, she ordered a company to make a golden toilet seat.
 Khanna is the Indian brand ambassador for L'Oréal.

 Khanna has also endorsed for and designed Supertech's ORB project in Noida and another residential project in Pune.
 However, Khanna filed a case against Supertech for failing to pay ₹10.4 million as endorsement fees.
 She also mentors International Institute of Fashion Designing's Academy of Interiors.
 Khanna is the co-founder of Grazing Goat Pictures and has co-produced the films Tees Maar Khan (2010) and Patiala House (2011).
 She also did a cameo appearance in the former film.
-Khanna has also co-produced Thank You (2011), Khiladi 786 (2012), 72 Miles (2013).She has also been the brand ambassador for the watch brand Movado and endorsed Coca-Cola and Micromax Mobile.
+Khanna has also co-produced Thank You (2011), Khiladi 786 (2012), and 72 Miles (2013).
+She has also been the brand ambassador for the watch brand Movado and endorsed Coca-Cola and Micromax Mobile.
 In December 2016, Khanna launched her production house Mrs. Funnybones Movies which eventually co-produced Pad Man.
 The film went on to win the 2018 National Film Award for Best Film on Other Social Issues.